Gas crunch 2021: Colonial restarts hacked pipeline

 Unfortunately, they're pretty common.
 City governments around the country, including Baltimore's and Atlanta's, have been slammed by ransomware attacks.
 Hospitals have been shut down.
 (In one case, a patient died because she had to be taken to a hospital nearly 20 miles away from her initial destination, which was dealing with a cyberattack.)

-The White House said Tuesday evening that the Cybersecurity and Infrastructure Security Agency and the Department of Energy are working with industry on guidelines to secure critical infrastructure, sharing details on the attack that hit Colonial Pipeline and providing recommendations to reduce the likelihood of future incidents.
+The Cybersecurity and Infrastructure Security Agency and the Department of Energy are working with industry on guidelines to secure critical infrastructure, the White House said, sharing details on the attack that hit Colonial Pipeline and providing recommendations to reduce the likelihood of future incidents.
 The Biden administration added that it's helping private sector companies improve their cybersecurity through the Industrial Control Systems Cybersecurity initiative.

 What's been going on with concerns about a gas shortage?